-Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (formulary exception), or allows you to get a non-preferred drug at the preferred cost-sharing level (tier exception).
-You may also request an exception if your plan sponsor requires you to try another drug before receiving the drug you are requesting, or if the plan limits the quantity or dosage of the drug you are requesting (utilization management exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (also called a formulary exception), or allows you to get a non-preferred drug at the preferred cost-sharing level (also called a tier exception).
+You may also request an exception if your plan sponsor requires you to try another drug before receiving the drug you are requesting or if the plan limits the quantity or dosage of the drug you are requesting (also called a utilization management exception).

-"Extra Help"/Low-Income Subsidy - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+Extra Help/Low-Income Subsidy - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

-Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as the brand-name drug.
+Generic Drug - A prescription drug that is approved by the Food and Drug Administration (FDA) as having the same active ingredient(s) as a brand-name drug.
 Generally, generic drugs cost less than brand-name drugs.